grdguez/shanalikhan.github.io/_posts/2017-11-24-Retail-server-odata-roles.md

 ---
 layout: post
-title: Retail Server OData Controllers Roles description : Complete details on which you can see the roles allowed for Retail Server OData Controllers.
+title: Allowed Roles for Retail Server OData Controllers description : Complete details on which you can see the roles allowed for Retail Server OData Controllers.
 ---